Allan H. MacDonald: Honors and awards

-MacDonald received the Canadian Association of Physicists's Herzberg Medal in 1987, the Oliver E. Buckley Prize of the American Physical Society in 2007, the Ernst Mach Honorary Medal of the Czech Academy of Sciences in 2012, and the Wolf Prize in Physics in 2020.
-He was elected to the American Academy of Arts and Sciences in 2005 and the National Academy of the Sciences in 2012.
+MacDonald received the Canadian Association of Physicists's Herzberg Medal in 1987, the Oliver E. Buckley Prize of the American Physical Society in 2007 with James P. Eisenstein and Steven Girvin, the Ernst Mach Honorary Medal of the Czech Academy of Sciences in 2012, and the Wolf Prize in Physics in 2020 with Bistritzer and Jarrillo-Herrero.
+He was elected to the American Academy of Arts and Sciences in 2005 and the National Academy of the Sciences in 2010.
+He was named a 2024 Citation Laureate by Clarivate.